furiosa-ai/furiosa-models/docs/model_object.md

         show_source: false

-## Inferencing with Session API
+## Inferencing with Runner API

-To create a session, pass the `enf` field of the model object to the furiosa.runtime.session.create() function.
-Passing the pre-compiled `enf` allows you to perform inference directly without the compilation process.
+To create a Runner, pass the ENF binary obtained from the `model_source()` method of the model object to the `furiosa.runtime.sync.create_runner` function.
+If you prefer an asynchronous Runner, you can use the `furiosa.runtime.create_runner` function instead.
+Passing the pre-compiled ENF binary allows you to perform inference directly without the compilation process.
 Alternatively, you can also manually quantize and compile the original f32 model with the provided calibration range.

 !!!Info
     If you want to learn more about the installation of furiosa-sdk and how to use it, please follow the followings: